loadtest4j/loadtest4j/docs/multiple-drivers.md

 In a nutshell:

 1. Bring in the loadtest4j API jar explicitly.
-Then bring in all drivers, excluding the API jar.
 2. Define base configuration of the Maven Surefire plugin.
 3. Define each environment as a Maven profile.
+Do the following in each environment.
+    - Bring the driver dependency in, excluding the loadtest4j API jar.
-Pass driver config to Maven Surefire plugin in each environment.
+    - Pass driver config via the Maven Surefire plugin (not loadtest4j.properties).

 ```xml
 <!-- Bring in the loadtest4j API jar first. -->